zrosenbauer/You-Dont-Know-JS-overview/README.md

 ## Types & Grammar
 ### Chapter 1: [Types](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch1.md)
+JavaScript has seven built-in *types*: `null`, `undefined`,  `boolean`, `number`, `string`, `object`, `symbol`.
+They can be identified by the `typeof` operator.

+Variables don't have types, but the values in them do.
+These types define intrinsic behavior of the values.

+Many developers will assume "undefined" and "undeclared" are roughly the same thing, but in JavaScript, they're quite different. `undefined` is a value that a declared variable can hold.
+"Undeclared" means a variable has never been declared.

+JavaScript unfortunately kind of conflates these two terms, not only in its error messages ("ReferenceError: a is not defined") but also in the return values of `typeof`, which is `"undefined"` for both cases.

+However, the safety guard (preventing an error) on `typeof` when used against an undeclared variable can be helpful in certain cases.

 ### Chapter 2: [Values](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch2.md)
+In JavaScript, `array`s are simply numerically indexed collections of any value-type. `string`s are somewhat "`array`-like", but they have distinct behaviors and care must be taken if you want to treat them as `array`s.
+Numbers in JavaScript include both "integers" and floating-point values.

+Several special values are defined within the primitive types.

+The `null` type has just one value: `null`, and likewise the `undefined` type has just the `undefined` value. `undefined` is basically the default value in any variable or property if no other value is present.
+The `void` operator lets you create the `undefined` value from any other value.

+`number`s include several special values, like `NaN` (supposedly "Not a Number", but really more appropriately "invalid number"); `+Infinity` and `-Infinity`; and `-0`.

+Simple scalar primitives (`string`s, `number`s, etc.) are assigned/passed by value-copy, but compound values (`object`s, etc.) are assigned/passed by reference-copy.
+References are not like references/pointers in other languages -- they're never pointed at other variables/references, only at the underlying values.

 ### Chapter 3: [Natives](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch3.md)
+JavaScript provides object wrappers around primitive values, known as natives (`String`, `Number`, `Boolean`, etc).
+These object wrappers give the values access to behaviors appropriate for each object subtype (`String#trim()` and `Array#concat(..)`).

+If you have a simple scalar primitive value like `"abc"` and you access its `length` property or some `String.prototype` method, JS automatically "boxes" the value (wraps it in its respective object wrapper) so that the property/method accesses can be fulfilled.

 ### Chapter 4: [Coercion](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch4.md)
+In this chapter, we turned our attention to how JavaScript type conversions happen, called **coercion**, which can be characterized as either *explicit* or *implicit*.

+Coercion gets a bad rap, but it's actually quite useful in many cases.
+An important task for the responsible JS developer is to take the time to learn all the ins and outs of coercion to decide which parts will help improve their code, and which parts they really should avoid.

+*Explicit* coercion is code which is obvious that the intent is to convert a value from one type to another.
+The benefit is improvement in readability and maintainability of code by reducing confusion.

+*Implicit* coercion is coercion that is "hidden" as a side-effect of some other operation, where it's not as obvious that the type conversion will occur.
+While it may seem that *implicit* coercion is the opposite of *explicit* and is thus bad (and indeed, many think so!), actually *implicit* coercion is also about improving the readability of code.

+Especially for *implicit*, coercion must be used responsibly and consciously.
+Know why you're writing the code you're writing, and how it works.
+Strive to write code that others will easily be able to learn from and understand as well.

 ### Chapter 5: [Grammar](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch5.md)
+JavaScript grammar has plenty of nuance that we as developers should spend a little more time paying closer attention to than we typically do.
+A little bit of effort goes a long way to solidifying your deeper knowledge of the language.

+Statements and expressions have analogs in English language -- statements are like sentences and expressions are like phrases.
+Expressions can be pure/self-contained, or they can have side effects.

+The JavaScript grammar layers semantic usage rules (aka context) on top of the pure syntax.
+For example, `{ }` pairs used in various places in your program can mean statement blocks, `object` literals, (ES6) destructuring assignments, or (ES6) named function arguments.

+JavaScript operators all have well-defined rules for precedence (which ones bind first before others) and associativity (how multiple operator expressions are implicitly grouped).
+Once you learn these rules, it's up to you to decide if precedence/associativity are *too implicit* for their own good, or if they will aid in writing shorter, clearer code.

+ASI (Automatic Semicolon Insertion) is a parser-error-correction mechanism built into the JS engine, which allows it under certain circumstances to insert an assumed `;` in places where it is required, was omitted, *and* where insertion fixes the parser error.
+The debate rages over whether this behavior implies that most `;` are optional (and can/should be omitted for cleaner code) or whether it means that omitting them is making mistakes that the JS engine merely cleans up for you.

+JavaScript has several types of errors, but it's less known that it has two classifications for errors: "early" (compiler thrown, uncatchable) and "runtime" (`try..catch`able).
+All syntax errors are obviously early errors that stop the program before it runs, but there are others, too.

+Function arguments have an interesting relationship to their formal declared named parameters.
+Specifically, the `arguments` array has a number of gotchas of leaky abstraction behavior if you're not careful.
+Avoid `arguments` if you can, but if you must use it, by all means avoid using the positional slot in `arguments` at the same time as using a named parameter for that same argument.

+The `finally` clause attached to a `try` (or `try..catch`) offers some very interesting quirks in terms of execution processing order.
+Some of these quirks can be helpful, but it's possible to create lots of confusion, especially if combined with labeled blocks.
+As always, use `finally` to make code better and clearer, not more clever or confusing.

+The `switch` offers some nice shorthand for `if..else if..` statements, but beware of many common simplifying assumptions about its behavior.
+There are several quirks that can trip you up if you're not careful, but there's also some neat hidden tricks that `switch` has up its sleeve!

 #### Appendices
 ##### [Mixed Environment JS](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/apA.md)
+We know and can rely upon the fact that the JS language itself has one standard and is predictably implemented by all the modern browsers/engines.
+This is a very good thing!

+But JavaScript rarely runs in isolation.
+It runs in an environment mixed in with code from third-party libraries, and sometimes it even runs in engines/environments that differ from those found in browsers.

+Paying close attention to these issues improves the reliability and robustness of your code.

 ## Async & Performance
 ### Chapter 1: [Asynchrony: Now & Later](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20&%20performance/ch1.md)